There are many reasons why your cherry shrimp are dying, and it is crucial to identify the problem as soon as possible to save your colony.

 21 Using Hot Water to Fill the Aquarium

 While hot water may be significant in theory for quickly getting your tank up and running, it can be deadly for your shrimp.
 The extreme change in temperature can shock their system and cause them to die.
-When you’re using hot water to fill your aquarium, it will not only shock your shrimp and fish, but hot water will often have a lot more unwanted contaminants than cold water.
+Using hot water to fill your aquarium will not only shock your shrimp and fish, but hot water will often have a lot more unwanted contaminants than cold water.
 When I test hot and cold water with a water tester, hot water is three to four times the parts per million that cold water has.

 22 Bacterial Infections